expressodev/cp_menu_master/README.md

 ==============

 Take control of your control panel menus!
-CP Menu Master allows you to hide channels from the publish menu for ALL users, show channels as a sub-menu in the edit menu, and even display control panel menus on mouse-over instead of click.
+CP Menu Master allows you to hide channels from the publish and edit menus for ALL users, and display control panel menus on mouse-over instead of click.
 Think of all those seconds you will save!

 Please note: This extension does not enforce any kind of security to prevent users publishing to channels.
 It simply removes links from the publish menu, to reduce clutter.
 Smart users